oemof/DHNx/docs/optimization_models.rst

    :align: center

 Each row represents an investment option.
-Note this investment option creates an oemof-solph *Heatpipeline* component for each active edge.
+Note this investment option creates an oemof-solph *Heatpipeline* component for each active pipe.
 The units are given es examples.
 There are no units implemented, everybody needs to care about consistent units in his own model.
 At the same time, everybody is free to choose his own units (energy, mass flow, etc.).